ksymph/headmaker/README.md

 # Source for headmaker.kwikle.me

-Web app for generating <head> elements
+Web app for generating head elements

-Created as a practice project to learn javascript and git (and how <head>s work)
+Created as a practice project to learn javascript and git (and how head works)